 Philips Probiotic 1.5 Billion CFUs per capsule

-Eating a wide variety of fruits and vegetables and limiting meat intake is one of the easiest ways to support your overall digestive health.
+Eating a wide variety of fruits and vegetables and limiting the amount of meat and fish is one of the easiest ways to support your overall digestive health.
 Here are some guidelines to follow daily:

-Eat something green.
+Eat something green everyday.
 Green vegetables will help keep your gut healthy by providing chlorophyll, which helps lower inflammation in the body, including the gut.
 Think broccoli, spinach, green beans, arugula and celery.

 Eat Fiber.
 The average person only gets 10-15 grams of fiber daily.
 Recall that we need 25-35 grams daily.
 This means eating more fruits, vegetables and beans.

-Eat fruit.
-Fruit can make a really easy mid-morning or mid-afternoon snack.
+Eat Fruit.
+Fruit makes a really easy mid-morning or mid-afternoon snack.
 Fruit can be included in recipes for breakfast, lunch or dinner.
-Think bran cereal with blueberries or an arugula salad with strawberries.
+Think overnight oatmeal with blueberries or an arugula salad with strawberries.

 Drink plenty of clean water.
 Water is necessary to keep things moving.
-If waste is allowed to stay in the body, it can help promote bad bacteria growth.
+If waste is allowed to stay in the body, it promotes bad bacteria growth.
 Drink half your weight in ounces everyday.
 For example, if you weigh 150 lbs, drink 75 ounces of water daily.
 Herbal tea counts towards this total.